Mluciano1401/Mluciano1401/README.md

 <div align="center">
 <img src="https://rishavanand.github.io/static/images/greetings.gif" align="center" style="width: 100%" />
 </div>

-### <div align="center">I'm a web developer from Santiago, Dominican Republic.
+### <div align="center">## 👋 Hi!
+I'm Maria Luciano and I'm a web developer from Santiago, Dominican Republic.
 I have a serious passion for UI effects, animations and creating intuitive, dynamic UX.
 I have been programming for about 1 year, during those years I have collaborated with talented people in the projects where I have participated as well as I have done a couple of personal projects.

 Here are some ideas to get you started:</div>